amanzi/amanzi/docs/documentation/source/input_spec/ATSNativeSpec_dev.rst

 Specified by `"mesh type`" of `"subgrid`".

-.. _mesh-type-subgrid-spec:
+.. _mesh-subgrid-spec:
-.. admonition:: mesh-type-subgrid-spec
+.. admonition:: mesh-subgrid-spec

     * `"subgrid region name`" ``[string]`` Region on which each subgrid mesh will be associated.
     * `"entity kind`" ``[string]`` One of `"cell`", `"face`", etc.  Entity of the